AlejandroAmayaIzquierdo/PomodoroApp/README.md

 # 💻 Installation

-The repository has a 'Pomodoro.exe' \
+The repository have a 'Pomodoro.exe' \
 If do not work use maven installation.

 ### Maven